 Our solution to this issue is to store the history instance created by Redux First Router’s connectRoutes function in the parent app.
 In the sub-application, instead of using the BrowserRouter component from React Router package, we would use the plain Router that accepts an instance of history as a prop.
 The main frontend application’s history would be passed into the sub-application and used as the history for that router.
 To accommodate the router for the basename, under which the sub-application will be mounted, the history will be extended by the sub-application as you can see here:

 This allows the React Router’s Link and NavLink component to automatically build links using the provided dynamic prefix without having to define them in the child app statically.
 We also preserve the existing history stack for back navigation without having to use a blank history in the child app.
-Additionally, we now use the basename definition when creating the route map when the application is initialised:
+Additionally, we now use the basename definition when creating the route map when the application is initialized:

 Using the same instance of history in the child application solves the following problems: